Inostrancevia: Classification and evolution

 From its original description published in 1922, Inostrancevia was immediately classified in the family Gorgonopsidae after anatomical comparisons made with the type genus Gorgonops.
 This classification was maintained as such until 1948, when von Huene established a separate family of gorgonopsians, Inostranceviidae, to include Inostrancevia.
 Huene's opinion was generally shared in various studies published subsequently during the 20th century and even into the 21st century, although with some alternative classifications.
 In 1974, Tatarinov classified Pravoslavlevia as a sister taxon of Inostrancevia within this family.
 In 1989, Denise Sigogneau-Russell proposes a similar classification, but moves the taxon reuniting the two genera as a subfamily, being renamed Inostranceviinae, and is classified in the more general family Gorgonopsidae.
 In 2002, in his revision of the Russian gorgonopsians, Mikhail F. Ivakhnenko re-erects the family Inostranceviidae and classifies the taxon as one of the lineages of the superfamily "Rubidgeoidea", placed alongside the Rubidgeidae and Phtinosuchidae.
 One year later, in 2003, he reclassifies Inostrancevia in the family Inostranceviidae, similar to Tatarinov's proposal, but the latter classifies it alone, making it a monotypic taxon.

 In a 2007 unpublished thesis, German paleontologist Eva V. I. Gebauer carried out the very first phylogenetic analysis of gorgonopsians.
 Based on observations made on the occipital bones and canines, Gebauer moved Inostrancevia as a sister taxon to the Rubidgeinae, a lineage consisting of robust African gorgonopsians.
 In 2016 Christian F. Kammerer regarded Gebauer's analysis as "unsatisfactory", citing that many of the characters used by her analysis were based upon skull proportions that are variable within taxa, both individually and ontogenetically (i.e. traits that change through growth).
 In 2018, in their description of Nochnitsa and re-description of the skull of Viatkogorgon, Kammerer and Vladimir Masyutin propose that all Russian and African taxa should be separately grouped into two distinct clades.
 For Russian genera (except basal taxa), this relationship is supported by notable cranial traits, such as the close contact between the pterygoid and the vomer.
 The classification proposed by Kammerer and Masyutin will serve as the basis for all other subsequent phylogenetic studies of gorgonopsians.
 Using this model, the 2023 study by Kammerer and colleagues describing I. africana recovers it as a sister taxon to I. alexandri within the Russian origin clade.
 As with previous classifications, Pravoslavlevia is still recovered as the sister taxon of Inostrancevia.
-The following cladogram shows the position of Inostrancevia within the Gorgonopsia after Kammerer and Rubidge (2022):
+The following cladogram shows the position of Inostrancevia within the Gorgonopsia after Macungo et al. (2026):